Best Root Cause Analysis Tools in 2026

 This manual process might take 15-30 minutes for an experienced Kafka engineer, assuming they’re immediately available when the alert triggers.

-The Hawkeye-Automated Workflow
+The Neubird-Automated Workflow

 1. Prometheus Alert Manager detects increased error rates and triggers a PagerDuty incident